diparrag/IPTV/README.md

 # IPTV
 Welcome to this simple project.
-Let me explain why I create it!
+I'll explain why I create it!

 ### Context
 It’s 2020.
 The world has been terrified by COVID-19, people practice distancing social and even stay in home.